Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 Let us suppose the IR limit of the deformed theory is not Weyl invariant but only scale invariant.\footnote{Here we still assume that the UV theory is conformal invariant, but one may relax the condition.
 In this case, it may be more convenient to introduce the external gauge field $C_\mu$ corresponding to the virial current to compensate the Weyl transformation \cite{Luty:2012ww}.
 Since $C_{\mu}$ and $\partial_\mu \tau$ transform in the same way under the Weyl transformation, we have some freedom to choose.} Can we infer any inconsistency to exclude such a possibility?
 Note this is a slightly more subtle problem because we allow non-Weyl invariant but conformally equivalent IR fixed point such as Nambu-Goldstone bosons, which must be, of course, consistent.

 The first thing we have to notice is that the dilaton does not decouple from the IR effective action of the matter when the IR theory is not Weyl invariant \cite{Nakayama:2011wq}.
-The reason is that we are enforcing the Weyl invariance, so the non-zero trace of the energy-momentum tensor of the IR limit of the deformed theory with non-trivial virial current (recall $T^{\mu}_{\ \mu} = \partial^\mu J_\mu$) must be cancelled by the coupling between the dilaton and the matter.\footnote{SFT stands for scale invariant field theory, and as far as I know, it was first used in \cite{Luty:2012ww}.
-Do not confuse with string field theory.}
+The reason is that we are enforcing the Weyl invariance, so the non-zero trace of the energy-momentum tensor of the IR limit of the deformed theory with non-trivial virial current (recall $T^{\mu}_{\ \mu} = \partial^\mu J_\mu$) must be cancelled by the coupling between the dilaton and the matter:

+where $\mathcal{S}_{\mathrm{SFT}_{\mathrm{IR}}}$ is the effective action for the scale invariant field theory (SFT).
 The first order term $\tau \partial^\mu J_\mu$ is uniquely specified by the Noether procedure, but the $\mathcal{O}(\tau^2)$ terms are non-universal and model dependent.
 It is related to the Weyl transformation property of $J_\mu$ and it is not specified by the scale invariance, so we have a certain degree of freedom here.
 In addition, we recall that $J_\mu$ is determined up to the equations of motion of $\mathcal{S}_{\mathrm{SFT}_{\mathrm{IR}}}$ with $\tau =0$.
 After the inclusion of $\tau$ coupling, the ``up to EOM" term contributes to the higher order contact terms so we cannot say much about what $\mathcal{O}(\tau^2)$ are from the generic argument alone.
 In principle, in a given theory, one can determine these terms order by order (while they may not be unique).

 For instance, within the powercounting renormalization, the renormalization of the trace of the energy-momentum tensor can be specified by